lesterchan/wp-sticky/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.53
+* FIXED: Not being able to sort Posts by date in WP-Admin

 ### Version 1.52
 * NEW: Add option to display sticky status (Sticky or Announcement) before post title
 * NEW: Supports WordPress Multisite Network Activation